SiennaIfill/COSC_5610_final/README.md

 This repo contains the ipynb files and Marquette dataset we used to figure out key statistics on MU basketball games, team, and built a game predictor using logistic regression

 ### Contributors:
-Allan Akkathara
+Allan Akkathara,
-Sienna Ifill
+Sienna Ifill,
-Nathan Rusch
+Nathan Rusch,
-Mark Yoingco
+Mark Yoingco.